Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Details and Omitted Proofs of Our Data Structures

-This section is organized as follows: Section \ref{sec:ds_1} provides a complete quadratic form search data structure which can approximately return the quadratic form $u_j^\top A u_j$ for a query matrix $M$ and given vectors $u_1,u_2,\cdots,u_n$; Section \ref{sec:app_proof_IPE} complements the omitted proofs of our inner product estimation data structure (see Section \ref{section:IPE}), which can return the approximate inner products between a query vector $v$ and a list of given vectors $u_1,u_2,\cdots,u_n$; Section \ref{sec:app_faster_ds} complements the omitted proofs of our faster quadratic form data structure (see Section \ref{sec:our_ds}), which can approximately return the quadratic form $u_j^\top A u_j$ for a query matrix $M$ and given vectors $u_1,u_2,\cdots,u_n$.
+This section is organized as follows: Section~\ref{sec:app_data_structure:details} present the detials of our data structures, Ipe and ds.
+Section \ref{sec:app_proof_IPE} complements the omitted proofs of our inner product estimation data structure (see Section \ref{sec:ds}), which can return the approximate inner products between a query vector $v$ and a list of given vectors $u_1,u_2,\cdots,u_n$; Section \ref{sec:app_faster_ds} complements the omitted proofs of our faster quadratic form data structure (see Section \ref{sec:ds}), which can approximately return the quadratic form $u_j^\top A u_j$ for a query matrix $M$ and given vectors $u_1,u_2,\cdots,u_n$.